-6.1 Overall Significant Effect Conclusion
+6.2 Overall Significant Effect Conclusion

-There are unlikely to be significant effects on the identified European sites as a consequence of the policies and allocations as worded in the Submission Draft Local Plan.
-Therefore, at this stage, no policies require advancement to appropriate assessment.
+There are unlikely to be significant effects on the identified European sites as a consequence of the policies and allocations as worded in the South Cambridgeshire Local Plan Submission.
+Therefore no policies require advancement to appropriate assessment.
+The plan is unlikely to have significant effects on the identified European sites when considered in combination with other plans and projects.